I received the text in the screenshot above just yesterday. Behind it was another upsetting story about online scams.

 The scammer now can scan your computer and look for more personal information, such as your saved password, or a copy of your tax return.

 So it’s now your luck how much they can glean from the computer.
-At best, the bad guys don’t get anything; at worse, they’ll have a copy of your financial information as well as your social security.
+At best, the bad guys don’t get anything; at worst, they’ll have a copy of your financial information as well as your social security.

 With those, they can scam you and your family further and even use your identities to commit financial frauds, like getting a loan or, during this time, file your taxes and get fraudulent refunds.